New research has shed new light on how the silent repeating of a word – any word – can have profound physiological benefits.

 Establishing yourself in this meditative, calm state allows the opportunity to perform action.
 But from here, you are not experiencing yourself as the “doer” of your actions.
 From the eye, you get to watch or witness all of your actions and accomplishments – sometimes in slow motion, while you sit quietly and accomplish almost anything you choose!

-We RecommendThe Power of Your Intention
+We RecommendVedic Healing and the Power of Intention

 Hailing from the eye of the storm allows us, in time, to do nothing and accomplish everything.
 In nature, this effect may be best demonstrated by the sun, which sits silently appearing to do nothing, yet accomplishing everything.